This page is referenced by:

 The image contains four inscriptions [transcribed and translated in the metadata below] that further instruct a viewer to become the kind of reader who is sensitive to the visual elements of written language.
 One inscription inspires a scene of reading with special relevance for the images that follow.
 As in the reworked version of the title page to Piranesi’s Prima Parte, the human figures standing before an inscription amplify, with gestures that seem to point to partially-obscured text, the “deictic power” of the image (Stewart, 171).
 The obscurity of such an inscription summons our attention, as Richard Wendort has also said of the Prima Parte’s title page, and the two figures before it “the ephemeral nature of human achievements and the impermanence of the monuments raised to celebrate them” (579).

 Perhaps the most significant text in the image, though, is Piranesi’s signature, found in the lower right of the image and shown in the close-up above.
 Prefatory images in other works that are sometimes referred to as frontispieces are also called “dedicatory images” because these images (in the second and third volumes of his Anitichità Romane and, as noted, the Prima Parte) include his dedications to patrons.
-This image is unique in this group because in it Piranesi announces himself as an individual artist rather than the gracious beneficiary of the generosity of an aristocrat or pope (Bevilacqua, 54-5).
-In an imitation of the ancient inscriptions elsewhere in the image, he emphatically unities the creativity and labor of his craft: “PIRANESI.
+This image is unique in this group because Piranesi announces himself as an individual artist rather than the gracious beneficiary of the generosity of an aristocrat or pope (Bevilacqua, 54-5).
+In an imitation of the ancient inscriptions elsewhere in the image, he emphatically unifies the creativity and labor of his craft: “PIRANESI.
 INV.
 INCI.”
-[Piranesi invenit incidit; Piranesi designed and engraved].
-Below this inscription, outside of the plate’s boundary, is another signature: “Piranesi inventò, incise a Roma” [Piranesi designed, engraved in Rome].
+[Piranesi invenit incidit; Designed and Engraved by Piranesi].
+Below this inscription, outside of the plate’s boundary, is another signature: “Piranesi inventò, incise a Roma” [Designed by Piranesi, engraved in Rome].
 This repetition across image and margin, Latin and Italian, inscription and manuscript, returns to the boundaries that this image obscures between past and present, fantasy and reality, and culture and nature.
-With these two signatures, Piranesi seems to suggest that his art, though, is unambiguously part of both the fantastical world the image depicts and the commercial art market that, after all, allows him to announce his independent status.
+With these two signatures, Piranesi seems to suggest that his art, though, is unambiguously part of both the fantastical world the image depicts and the commercial art market that, after all, allows him to announce his independent status as an artist and author.
 (JB)

 To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.